car251290/Js-HTML-CSS-classes/README.md

 # Jquery
 for getting elements in the HTML and display it, it will be necesary the know some basics on the JQUERY

+# Boostrap
+Customize everything with Sass
+Bootstrap utilizes Sass for a modular and customizable architecture.
+Import only the components you need, enable global options like gradients and shadows, and write your own CSS with our variables, maps, functions, and mixins.